-Processing For the animation components of the simulator, the Processing programming language was used.
-It was mainly created for teaching computer programming through a visual
+Processing For the animation components of the simulator, the Processing programming lan-14 guage was used.
+It was mainly created for teaching computer programming through a visual context, to serve the electronic arts and visual design communities, being totally directed to rep-

-- context, to serve the electronic arts and visual design communities, being totally directed to representation and enimetion.
-It was totally written in Java, and all the Processing language is persent - 4 resentation and animation.
-It was totally written in Java, and all the Processing language is parsed to be translated into Java or Javascript, for Operative System applets or web-based programming, - 6 correspondently.
+- resentation and animation.
+It was totally written in Java, and all the Processing language is parsed to be translated into Java or Javascript, for Operative System applets or web-based programming, - 18 correspondently.
 The animation has a much better performance with Processing usage, instead of grid table, not only in the mapped region representation, but also for the vehicles presentation and - animation.
 The animation is represented taking into account the strategies of each agent, and the mapped area the configuration file with the simulation properties.